Healthy Blueberry Oatmeal Bars

 Preheat oven to 350 degrees.
 Grease an 8 by 8 pan with Smart Balance margarine.
 In a large bowl add the oats, flour, baking powder and salt.
 Mix well.
 Add the melted margarine, honey/maple syrup, vanilla, beaten egg and milk until it makes a moist dough and then gently fold in the blueberries.
 Carefully add to pan and bake for about 30 minutes until brown at the top.

 As a registered dietitian nutritionist in Asheville, I love helping family, friends and clients eat foods to protect their health.
 If this is the first time that you found my Vine Ripe Nutrition blog- welcome and I hope that you come back soon!
 If you have been a regular reader- I appreciate so much you are stopping by again!
 If you are looking for good things to eat while celebrating the solar eclipse, these bars might just be the ticket!

-If you are looking for more plant-based recipes, you can find them here!
+If you are looking for more plant-based recipes, you can find them on my plant based blog post here !